-Wei Zhang is a research engineer in AI Foundations Lab (AIF) at IBM Research with Dr. Bowen Zhou.
+Wei Zhang is a research engineer at IBM Research AI.
 His current focus is Artificial Neural Networks and deep learning, especially neural networks with external memory and/or attention for reasoning and inference.
 He is interested in following topics:

 DL for NLP: machine reading comprehension, knowledge graph based question answering with deep neural networks;